 For non vaccinated travelers, it’s going to be a long time coming, or a long quarantine in the interim.
 Thailand may not lift all restrictions for non-vaccinated travelers until the likes of 2022 and currently requires 10 days of supervised quarantine.

-Thai Travel Quarantine Already Cut
+Thai Travel Quarantine Before July

 On April 1st, 2021, Thailand cut the quarantine period for all travelers from 14 days down to 10 days.
 For vaccinated travelers, the period has been shortened further to 7 days in Phuket, Krabi, Phang Nga, Pattaya or Chiang Mai.
+This has since been reversed and will remain 14 days until the July reopening.

 This hinges on a vague “catch all” stating that to benefit from the shortened period, the traveler must not be coming from a country with ‘mutant strains’.
-That’s going to be an area to watch, however (un)enforced it may prove.
+That’s going to be an area to watch, however (un)enforceable it may prove.

 Travel To Thailand From July 1st